-As the event director and creative director of the first TEDxAmericasFinestCity event, I came up with the overall theme - "Get Your Fix" and, working within the branding standards of TED, created all materials for promotion as well as the event itsself.
-Oh also there was basically no budget.
+Back in ye olde 2011, I somehow decided it would be a great idea to become the event director and creative director of the first TEDxAmericasFinestCity (San Diego, CA, arguably).
+I came up with the overall theme ("Get Your Fix") and, working within the branding standards of TED, created all materials for promotion as well as the event itsself.
+I also found and contacted the presenters, held many meetings in empty buildings, organized volunteer duties, and felt very important for about 5 seconds in my life.
+Oh also there was no budget.

 The first piece created for the event - cards to place in local businesses and for the team of volunteers to hand out at events.
 This established the overall theme of the event.